-0377 Hematology: Myelodysplastic Syndrome (MDS) and Acute Leukemias: Baseline Cytogenetic Testing Performed on Bone Marrow (Physician Consortium for Performance Improvement): Recommended
+0377 Hematology: Myelodysplastic Syndrome (MDS) and Acute Leukemias: Baseline Cytogenetic Testing Performed on Bone Marrow (Physician Consortium for Performance Improvement): Endorsed

-Description: Percentage of patients aged 18 years and older with a diagnosis of myelodysplastic syndrome (MDS) or an acute leukemia who had baseline cytogenetic testing performed on bone marrow; Measure Type: Process; Level of Analysis: Clinician : Group/Practice, Clinician : Individual, Clinician : Team; Setting of Care: Ambulatory Care : Clinician Office/Clinic; Data Source: Electronic Clinical Data : Registry
+Description: Percentage of patients aged 18 years and older with a diagnosis of myelodysplastic syndrome (MDS) or an acute leukemia who had baseline cytogenetic testing performed on bone marrow; Measure Type: Process; Level of Analysis: Clinician: Group/Practice, Clinician: Individual, Clinician: Team; Setting of Care: Ambulatory Care: Clinician Office/Clinic; Data Source: Electronic Clinical Data: Registry

 Cytogenetic testing should be performed on the bone marrow of patients with myelodysplastic syndrome (MDS) in order to guide treatment options, determine prognosis, and predict the likelihood of disease evolution to leukemia.
 This clinician-level measure, originally endorsed in 2008, calculates the percentage of MDS/acute leukemia patients who had a baseline analysis of their bone marrow using cytogenetic testing.
-Based on the performance data from the Physician Quality Reporting System (PQRS), rates have increased from 88.0% in 2010 to 87.0% in 2013.
-Additionally, a recently published study by Dr. Gregory Abel demonstrated a 74% performance gap for this measure using Surveillance, Epidemiology, and End Results (SEER) - Medicare data.
-The Committee agreed there continues to be an opportunity for improvement in performing baseline cytogenetic testing on bone marrow for MDS/acute leukemia patients.
+Based on the performance data from the Physician Quality Reporting System (PQRS), rates increased to 88.0 percent until 2012 and then decreased to 87.0 percent in 2013.
+Additionally, a recently published study by Dr. Gregory Abel demonstrated a 74 percent performance gap for this measure using Surveillance, Epidemiology, and End Results (SEER) Medicare data.
+The Committee agreed that an opportunity for improvement persists in performing baseline cytogenetic testing on bone marrow for MDS/acute leukemia patients.
 The Committee noted that the use of newer molecular cytogenetic studies using fluorescence in situ (FISH) is growing and encouraged the developer to include these additional studies in future iterations of the measure.
 The developer agreed that as new evidence supporting additional studies continues to evolve and the guideline is revised, the measure will also be revised.

-0378 Hematology: Myelodysplastic Syndrome (MDS): Documentation of Iron Stores in Patients Receiving Erythropoietin Therapy (PCPI): Recommended
+0378 Hematology: Myelodysplastic Syndrome (MDS): Documentation of Iron Stores in Patients Receiving Erythropoietin Therapy (PCPI): Endorsed

-Description: Percentage of patients aged 18 years and older with a diagnosis of myelodysplastic syndrome (MDS) who are receiving erythropoietin therapy with documentation of iron stores within 60 days prior to initiating erythropoietin therapy; Measure Type: Process; Level of Analysis: Clinician : Group/Practice, Clinician : Individual, Clinician : Team; Setting of Care: Ambulatory Care : Clinician Office/Clinic; Data Source: Electronic Clinical Data : Registry
+Description: Percentage of patients aged 18 years and older with a diagnosis of myelodysplastic syndrome (MDS) who are receiving erythropoietin therapy with documentation of iron stores within 60 days prior to initiating erythropoietin therapy; Measure Type: Process; Level of Analysis: Clinician: Group/Practice, Clinician: Individual, Clinician: Team; Setting of Care: Ambulatory Care: Clinician Office/Clinic; Data Source: Electronic Clinical Data: Registry

 To be effective, erythropoietin requires that adequate iron stores be present due to iron's importance in red-blood-cell synthesis.
 Iron deficiency presents a major limitation to the efficacy of erythropoietin therapy.
 This clinician-level measure, originally endorsed in 2008, calculates the percentage of myelodysplastic syndrome (MDS) patients who have documentation of iron stores within 60 days prior to initiating erythropoietin therapy.
-Based on the performance data from PQRS, rates increased from 94.7% in 2010 to 95.3% in 2012, but ultimately dropped to 83.1% in 2013.
-The developer explained that beginning in 2015, PQRS began imposing payment penalties for non-participants based on 2013 performance.
-For 2013, 6.5% of eligible professionals reported on this measure.
+Based on the performance data from the Physician Quality Reporting System (PQRS), rates increased from 94.7 percent in 2010 to 95.3 percent in 2012, but ultimately dropped to 83.1 percent in 2013.
+The developer explained that beginning in 2015, PQRS began imposing payment penalties for nonparticipants based on 2013 performance.
+For 2013, 6.5 percent of eligible professionals reported on this measure.
 As a result, performance rates may not be nationally representative.
 The Committee agreed there is an opportunity for improvement.